ColorProgrammy/Dolphin3D/_docs/easter egg.md

-this is for you, as many people don't have powerful PCs, but want something unusual :)
+this is for you, as many people don't have powerful PCs, but want something unusual :) (like me)

 There's actually a lot you can do with this engine.